Psychloor/PacketIO/README.md

 # PacketIO

-A modern C++23 header-only library for efficient packet handling and binary serialization.
+A modern C++23 library for efficient packet handling and binary serialization.
 PacketIO provides robust utilities for reading and writing binary data with built-in endianness support.

 ## Features

-- Header-only library — include and use
 - Modern C++23 implementation
 - Endian-aware reading and writing (LE/BE)
 - Zero-copy optimizations where possible